 We didn’t educate ourselves.
-We were taught by teachers, who used books others had written, in schools someone else had built.
+We were taught by teachers, who used books others had written, in schools others had built.

 We don’t drive to work alone.
 We drive on roads that someone else built, in vehicles others constructed, over bridges engineers designed.

 We don’t stay healthy alone.
-We rely on caregivers and pharmaceuticals and hospitals and medical research past and present.
+We rely on caregivers, pharmaceuticals, hospitals and medical research past and present.

-We eat food others grow, wear clothes others produce, live in shelter others construct.
+We eat food others grow, wear clothes others produce, and live in shelters others construct.

-And we breathe the oxygen that trees provide, we drink the earth’s water (after it has been cleaned by others) and feel our suns warmth.
+And we breathe the oxygen that trees provide, drink the earth’s water (after it has been cleaned by others), and feel our sun’s warmth.
 With any of them, we couldn’t survive at all.

 Remember that all of our wealth comes originally and continually from the sun’s energy that plants convert into the food that fuels our bodies and their brains.